2027 Men's EuroHockey Championship

 The 2027 Men's EuroHockey Championship will be the 21st edition of the Men's EuroHockey Championship, the biennial international men's field hockey championship of Europe organised by the European Hockey Federation.
-This will be the first edition since 2003 with 12 teams participating, it will have a new format with all matches being knock-out matches.
+This will be the first edition since 2003 with 12 teams participating, it will have a new format.

-The tournament will be held alongside the women's tournament at two venues in London, England in the Summer of 2027.
-The preliminary rounds and the quarter-finals will be held at the Lee Valley Hockey and Tennis Centre and the semi-finals and finals will be held at a yet to be determined venue.
+The tournament will be held alongside the women's tournament at two venues in London, England in the from 28 July to 8 August 2027.
+The preliminary rounds and the quarter-finals will be held at the Lee Valley Hockey and Tennis Centre and the semi-finals and finals will be held at Twickenham Stoop.
 It will be the third time England will host the Men's EuroHockey Championship and the second time it will be held in London.
+The winner will qualify for the 2028 Summer Olympics.

 Format change

+Original format change

-In April 2024, it was announced the EuroHockey Championships will expand from an eight-team to a 12-team tournament, introducing a knock-out format for both men’s and women’s competitions.
-This marks the first major format change in over two decades, aimed at increasing competition and inclusivity in European hockey.
-Under the new format, the teams ranked 5th to 12th will compete in an initial knock-out round, with winners advancing to the quarter-finals.
-The losers of this preliminary round will get a second chance, facing off against the top four ranked teams for the remaining quarter-final slots.
-Quarter-final winners will progress to the semi-finals and then to either the final or the bronze medal match, while quarter-final losers will compete for rankings from 5th to 8th place.
-Teams finishing in the lowest positions will play additional matches to determine rankings from 9th to 12th.
+In April 2024, it was announced the EuroHockey Championships would expand from an eight-team to a 12-team tournament, introducing a knock-out format for both men's and women's competitions.
+This marked the first major format change in over two decades, aimed at increasing competition and inclusivity in European hockey.
+Under the new format, the teams ranked 5th to 12th competed in an initial knock-out round, with winners advancing to the quarter-finals.
+The losers of this preliminary round received a second chance, facing off against the top four ranked teams for the remaining quarter-final slots.
+Quarter-final winners progressed to the semi-finals and then to either the final or the bronze medal match, while quarter-final losers competed for rankings from 5th to 8th place.
+Teams finishing in the lowest positions played additional matches to determine rankings from 9th to 12th.

+Final format change

+It was decided to scrap the all knock-out matches format because it could have impacted tickets and potential television coverage if a host nation exited early.
+A group stage was added with four groups of three.
+The top six nations on the FIH World Ranking following the 2026 World Cup are in Pools A and B, and the remainder are in Pools C and D. All teams in Pool A and B will move on to the quarterfinals.
+The winners in Pool C and D will also move on to the quarterfinals, with the remaining teams battling for places 9 through 12.
+These lower rankings could be later used to determine eligibility for future tournaments.

 Qualification

 All eight teams from the 2025 edition qualified directly for the expanded edition of the tournament.
-They will be joined by the winner and runner-up from the 2025 EuroHockey Championship II and the winner and runner-up from the 2026 EuroHockey Championship Qualifier tournaments.
+Then the winner and runner up from the 2025 EuroHockey Championship II qualified with those teams being Ireland and Wales.
+The winner and runner-up from the 2026 EuroHockey Championship Qualifier I will also qualify.